parking52/CCHQ/README.md

 # CCHQ

 ### Assumptions
-1.
+- Conllu files seems to have a lot of metadata but mastering the format felt out of scope for this challenge.
+- I did not use the dev set
+- The library makes strong assumptions about morphology rules; for instance would not work in another language.

 ### Modelling decisions
-I went with the latest algorithm I just discovered: Viterbi.
+I went with the latest algorithm I discovered: Viterbi.
 As I am yet unfamiliar with NLP with Neural Nets, I went with an easier algorithm.
 Most of the library comes from the Coursera class.
 From my point of view, I would use libraries anyway, so I chose to use one I coded.